pmagdon/cloud_detection/docs/source/results.rst

    :width: 45%
    :align:   center

-   Figure 14: Image of date 2015-04-19 with high reflectance surfaces.
+   Figure 14: Image of date 2015-04-19 with high reflectance surfaces

 If we compare this two cloud masks it is difficult to say which one has a higher amount of reclassified pixels by the neighbourhood correlation test (pink pixels).
 What one can appreciate is that with a higher window size (11), the cloud